 Considering the number of students and types of programs and activities the District offers to students, it can reasonably be expected that injuries will occur during school hours and during school-sponsored events both on and off District property.
-Between July 1, 2021, and June 30, 2022, 332 student injuries/incidents were reported by schools to the risk management department.
-With 27,475 enrolled students (pre-K through 12th grade), there was approximately one accident per every 83 students.
+Between July 1, 2022, and June 30, 2023, 410 student injuries/incidents were reported by schools to the risk management department.
+With 27,271 enrolled students (pre-K through 12th grade), there was approximately one accident per every 66 students.

 There are no external benchmarks to compare to therefore the District uses internal trend data for comparison purposes.
 The 2020-2021 and 2019-2020 school years are not indicative of trends because, due to remote learning, students were not in District buildings and participating in in-person activities.
-In the 2018-2019 school year, the last year students were in-person 100%, there was approximately one accident per every 62 students.
-This represents a 25% decrease in the number of accidents per student from the 2018-2019 school year to the 2022-2023 school year.
+In the 2018-2019 school year, the last year students were in-person 100% prior to the pandemic, there was approximately one incident per every 62 students.
+In 2021-2022, the first full year students were back to in- person learning, there was approximately one incident per every 83 students.